tegaomare/work-day-scheduler/Readme.md

 ## Usage Instructions

-AS A User you will take a timed quiz on JavaScript fundamentals, that stores high scores, so that you can store your progress and compared to your peers.
+AS AN employee with a busy schedule you WANT to add important events to a daily planner
+SO THAT you can manage your time effectively

 ### Specifications